 b.
-Alienated from the life of God (v.18).
+Excluded from the life of God (v.18).

 c.
-Because of the ignorance that is in them, due to their hardness of heart (v.18).
+Because of the ignorance that is in them, because of the hardness of their heart (v.18).

 NOTES: It is important to understand that man is not a victim, separated from God because of some unavoidable ignorance that he cannot help.
 Man's ignorance is self-imposed.
 He is hostile toward God and does not want to know Him or His will.
 Man is ignorant of spiritual things because he closes his eyes and refuses to look at God and covers his ears and refuses to hear God.